51Degrees/specifications/pipeline-specification/features/evidence.md

 - `server` – Evidence came from a server that received a request but did not fit into any other category.
 For example, the IP address of the server.
 - `fiftyone` – used internally by 51Degrees.
-- `location` – Used in some cases to supply geolocation information.
+- `location` – Used in some cases to supply geo-location information.

 The prefixes above are in order from highest to lowest precedence.
 I.e. if the same Evidence value is available with two different prefixes (For example,